noshore5/CoherixLive/README.md

 # CoherixLive

-This app provides a live market coherence chart using FastAPI and Plotly, fetching real-time data from Finnhub.
+This app provides a live market coherence chart using FastAPI and Plotly, fetching real-time data from (redacted).

 ## Setup